avikde/koduino/stm32/docs/Installation.md

 OS-specific installation directions:

-## Mac
+## Mac/Linux

-* Go to https://launchpad.net/gcc-arm-embedded and download the latest Mac binaries.
+* Go to https://launchpad.net/gcc-arm-embedded and download the latest Mac/Linux binaries.
 * Extract the tar file you downloaded, put it somewhere you want (for e.g. your home directory) and rename the extracted folder to `gcc-arm-none-eabi`.
 * Add `export PATH=$PATH:$HOME/gcc-arm-none-eabi/bin` to your `~/.bash_profile`.
 * Test that it worked by running `arm-none-eabi-gcc --version` from a new terminal window.